peradecki/fold-fastalike/README.md

 Fold and process information for a batch of sequences in a fasta-like file.

 positional arguments:
-  input            The input fasta-like file to process.
+  input            the input fasta-like file to process.

 optional arguments:
   -h, --help       show this help message and exit